CppMicroServices/CppMicroServices/core/doc/doxygen/MicroServices_ServiceHooks.md

 OSGi Core Release 5 for C++.
 Below is a summary of the concept - consult the OSGi specifications for more details.

-Service hooks provide mechanisms for module writers to closely interact with the CppMicroServices service registry.
-These mechanisms are not intended for use by application modules but rather by modules in need of *hooking* into the service registry and modifying the behaviour of application modules.
+Service hooks provide mechanisms for bundle writers to closely interact with the CppMicroServices service registry.
+These mechanisms are not intended for use by application bundles but rather by bundles in need of *hooking* into the service registry and modifying the behaviour of application bundles.

-Specific use case for service hooks include proxying of existing services by hiding the original service and registering a *proxy service* with the same properties or providing services *on demand* based on registered service listeners from external modules.
+Specific use case for service hooks include proxying of existing services by hiding the original service and registering a *proxy service* with the same properties or providing services *on demand* based on registered service listeners from external bundles.

 ## Event Listener Hook

-A module can intercept events being delivered to other modules by registering a ServiceEventListenerHook object as a service.
+A bundle can intercept events being delivered to other bundles by registering a ServiceEventListenerHook object as a service.
 The CppMicroServices library will send all service events to all the registered hooks using the reversed ordering of their ServiceReference objects.
 Note that event listener hooks are called *after* the event was created but *before* it is filtered by the optional filter expression of the service listeners.
 Hence an event listener hook receives all \link ServiceEvent::REGISTERED REGISTERED\endlink, \link ServiceEvent::MODIFIED MODIFIED\endlink, \link ServiceEvent::UNREGISTERING UNREGISTERING\endlink, and \link ServiceEvent::MODIFIED_ENDMATCH MODIFIED_ENDMATCH\endlink events regardelss of the presence of a service listener filter.
-It may then remove modules or specific service listeners from the ServiceEventListenerHook::ShrinkableMapType object passed to the ServiceEventListenerHook::Event method to hide service events.
+It may then remove bundles or specific service listeners from the ServiceEventListenerHook::ShrinkableMapType object passed to the ServiceEventListenerHook::Event method to hide service events.

-Implementers of the Event Listener Hook must ensure that modules continue to see a consistent set of service events.
+Implementers of the Event Listener Hook must ensure that bundles continue to see a consistent set of service events.

 ## Find Hook

-Find Hook objects registered using the ServiceFindHook interface will be called when modules look up service references via the ModuleContext::GetServiceReference or ModuleContext::GetServiceReferences methods.
+Find Hook objects registered using the ServiceFindHook interface will be called when bundles look up service references via the BundleContext::GetServiceReference or BundleContext::GetServiceReferences methods.
 The order in which the CppMicroServices library calls the find hooks is the reverse `operator<` ordering of their ServiceReference objects.
-The hooks may remove service references from the ShrinkableVector object passed to the ServiceFindHook::Find method to hide services from specific modules.
+The hooks may remove service references from the ShrinkableVector object passed to the ServiceFindHook::Find method to hide services from specific bundles.

 ## Listener Hook

 The CppMicroServices API provides information about the registration, unregistration, and modification of services.
-However, it does not directly allow the introspection of modules to get information about what services a module is waiting for.
-Waiting for a service to arrive (via a registered service listener) before performing its function is a common pattern for modules.
+However, it does not directly allow the introspection of bundles to get information about what services a bundle is waiting for.
+Waiting for a service to arrive (via a registered service listener) before performing its function is a common pattern for bundles.
 Listener Hooks provide a mechanism to get informed about all existing, newly registerd, and removed service listeners.

 A Listener Hook object registered using the ServiceListenerHook interface will be notified about service